Religion in Pakistan: Ahmadiyya

-According to the last Census in Pakistan, Ahmadi Muslim made up 0.07% of the population; however, the Ahmadiyya Muslim community boycotted the census.
-Independent groups generally estimate the population to be somewhere between two and five million Ahmadi Muslims.
+According to the last Census in Pakistan, Ahmadis made up 0.07% of the population; however, the Ahmadiyya boycotted the census.
+Independent groups generally estimate the population to be somewhere between two and five million.
 In media reports, four million is the most commonly cited figure.

 In 1974, the government of Pakistan amended the Constitution of Pakistan to define a Muslim according to Qu'ran 33:40, as a person who believes in finality of Muhammad under the Ordinance XX.
-According to Ordinance XX, Ahmadi Muslims cannot call themselves Muslim or "pose as Muslims" which is punishable by three years in prison.
-Ahmadi Muslims believe in Muhammad as the final law-bearing prophet, but also believe Mirza Ghulam Ahmad to be a prophet, the prophecised Mehdi and second coming of Jesus.
-Consequently, Ahmadi Muslims were declared non-Muslims by a parliamentary tribunal and are subject to persecution under Pakistani blasphemy laws.
+According to Ordinance XX, Ahmadis cannot call themselves Muslim or "pose as Muslims" which is punishable by three years in prison.
+They believe in Muhammad as the final law-bearing prophet, but also believe Mirza Ghulam Ahmad to be a prophet, the prophecised Mehdi and second coming of Jesus.
+Consequently, they were declared non-Muslims by a parliamentary tribunal and are subject to persecution under Pakistani blasphemy laws.

 Hinduism

 Shri Hinglaj Mata temple shakti peetha is the largest Hindu pilgrimage centre in Pakistan.
-The annual Hinglaj Yathra is attended by more than 250,000 people.
+The annual Hinglaj Yathra is attended by about 300,000 people.

 Hinduism is the second largest religion affiliation in Pakistan after Islam.
-As of 2020, Pakistan has the fourth largest Hindu population in the world after India, Nepal and Bangladesh.
-According to the 1998 Census, the Hindu population was found to be 2,111,271 (including 332,343 scheduled castes Hindus).
-While according to latest census of 2017, There are 4.4 million Hindus in Pakistan out of 207.68 million total population comprising 2.14% of the country's population of both General and Schedule caste.
-Hindus are found in all provinces of Pakistan but are mostly concentrated in Sindh.
-About 93% of Hindus live in Sindh, 5% in Punjab and nearly 2% in Balochistan.
-They speak a variety of languages such as Sindhi, Seraiki, Aer, Dhatki, Gera, Goaria, Gurgula, Jandavra, Kabutra, Koli, Loarki, Marwari, Sansi, Vaghri and Gujarati.
+As of 2025, Pakistan has the fourth largest Hindu population in the world after India, Nepal and Bangladesh.
+According to the 2023 Census, the Hindu population was found to be 5,217,216 constituting 2.17%, slightly up from 2.14% in 2017 census.
+Hindus are geographically concentrated in the Sindh province.
+About 94% of Hindus live in Sindh and remaining 5% in Punjab and around 1% in Balochistan.

 The Rig Veda, the oldest Hindu text, is believed to have been composed in the Punjab region in the Indian subcontinent around 1500 BCE and spread from there across South and South East Asia slowly developing and evolving into the various forms of the faith we see today.
 Many ancient Hindu temples are located throughout Pakistan.
-A significant Hindu pilgrimage site known as Hinglaj Mata takes place in southern Balochistan, where over 250,000 people visit during spring as a pilgrimage.
+A significant Hindu pilgrimage site known as Hinglaj Mata takes place in southern Balochistan, where nearly 300,000 people visit during spring as a pilgrimage.
+Another major pilgrimage site is the Shri Ramdev Pir temple, whose annual Ramdevpir Mela in the temple is the second largest Hindu pilgrimage in Pakistan.

 Cases collected by Global Human Rights Defence show that underage Hindu (and Christian) girls are often targeted by Muslims for forced conversion to Islam.
 According to the National Commission of Justice and Peace and the Pakistan Hindu Council (PHC) around 1,000 non-Muslim minority women are converted to Islam and then forcibly married off to their abductors or rapists.